memgraph/docs/mage/query-modules/python/max-flow.md

 ## Abstract

-Maximum flow problem consists of finding a flow through a graph such that it is the maximum possible flow.
+The maximum flow problem consists of finding a flow through a graph such that it is the maximum possible flow.

-Implemented algorithm is the Ford-Fulkerson method with capacity scaling.
+The algorithm implementation is based on the Ford-Fulkerson method with capacity scaling.
 Ford-Fulkerson method is not itself an algorithm as it does not specify the procedure of finding augmenting paths in a residual graph.
 It is a greedy method, using augmenting paths as it comes across them.
 Input is a weighted graph with a defined source and sink, representing the beginning and end of the flow network.
-Algorithm begins with an empty flow, and at each step finds a path, called an augmenting path, from the source to the sink that generates more flow.
+The algorithm begins with an empty flow, and at each step finds a path, called an augmenting path, from the source to the sink that generates more flow.
 When flow cannot be increased anymore, the algorithm stops and the maximum flow has been found.

-The capacity scaling is a heuristic for finding augmenting paths, in such a way that prioritizes taking edges with larger capacities, maintaining a threshold value which is only lowered once no larger path can be found.
-It speeds up the algorithm noticably compared to normal DFS search.
+The capacity scaling is a heuristic for finding augmenting paths, in such a way that prioritizes taking edges with larger capacities, maintaining a threshold value that is only lowered once no larger path can be found.
+It speeds up the algorithm noticeably compared to a standard DFS search.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |